skTranslation/test_repo/README.md

 # hello-world
 My first repository on GitHub.
-This is my space for contentful adapter design
+This is my space for Github adapter design